Inclusive Excellence in our Tenure Track/Tenured Faculty

-- The chair/director has made contact with the candidate, has discussed the potential of joining UCF, and the candidate has reacted positively to that consideration
+- The chair/school director has made contact with the candidate, has discussed the potential of joining UCF, and the candidate has reacted positively to that consideration

 - The faculty in the department have been notified of the possibility, have had the chance to review the candidate’s CV, and have reacted positively to that consideration

-- The chair/director has discussed the potential hire with the dean/VPR, who support the hire
+- The chair/director has discussed the potential hire with their dean/VPR, who support the hire

-Applications for inclusive excellence TOP hires will be evaluated on a rolling basis by the Vice Provost for Faculty Excellence and International Affairs and Global Strategies, the Assistant Vice Provost for Faculty Excellence, a Pegasus Professor, and EOAA.
+Applications for Inclusive Excellence TOP hires are evaluated on a rolling basis by the Interim Vice Provost for Faculty Excellence, the Assistant Vice Provost for Faculty Excellence, at least one Pegasus Professor, and the Office of Institutional Equity.

-In the 2016-2017 academic year hiring cycle, there will be six inclusive excellence faculty lines allocated from Academic Affairs.
-These positions are expected to begin employment in fall 2017.
+In the 2017-18 academic year hiring cycle, there are 22 Inclusive Excellence faculty lines allocated from Academic Affairs.
+These positions are expected to begin employment in fall 2018.

 Academic Affairs will pay 100% of the faculty salary (up to $100,000) and benefits for the first three years and then 50% of the recurring salary (up to $50,000) and benefits in years four and beyond.
 Requests for a portion of any start‐up funding will be considered, but are not guaranteed.

 |Year 1||Year 2||Year 3||Year 4 and beyond|

 |Academic Affairs||100% (up to $100,000)||100% (up to $100,000)||100% (up to $100,000)||50% (up to $50,000)|

 |Department||0%||0%||0%||50% (or balance of FTE, whichever is more)|